modular-ml/wrapyfi/README.md

 For installing ROS 2, follow the [ROS 2 installation guide](docs/ros_install.md#installing-ros).
 We recommend installing ROS 2 on conda using the [RoboStack](https://github.com/RoboStack/ros-humble) environment.

-ZeroMQ can be installed using pip: `pip install zmq`.
+ZeroMQ can be installed using pip: `pip install pyzmq`.
 The xpub-xsub pattern followed in our ZeroMQ implementation requires a proxy broker.
 A broker is spawned by default as a daemon process.
 To avoid automatic spawning, pass the argument `start_proxy_broker=False` to the method register decorator.
 A standalone broker can be found [here](wrapify/standalone/zmq_proxy_broker.py)